-Most water diversions for farming in the Delta rely on senior water rights (primarily riparian water rights).
-However, scarcity of water throughout the watershed, especially during an extended drought, may affect Delta farmers through reduced Delta water quality that increases salinity levels in Delta water beyond the tolerance of irrigated crops.
+Most agricultural water diversions in the Delta rely on senior water rights (primarily riparian water rights).
+However, scarcity throughout the watershed, especially during an extended drought, may affect Delta farmers through reduced Delta water quality that increases salinity levels in Delta water beyond the tolerance of irrigated crops.
 The changing climate will pressure not only our existing physical infrastructure, but the statutory and regulatory infrastructure adapted to historic climate and weather patterns.
-For additional research and regulations on the unique water rights and usage of Delta water users, please see reports published by the Office of the Delta Watermaster.
+For additional research and regulations on the unique water rights and usage of Delta water users, please see reports published by the Office of the Delta Watermaster of the State Water Resources Control Board (SWRCB 2020).